Donelle/HowTo-Openstack-ComputeNode-Setup/README.md

-# HowTo Setup Openstack Compute Node (Grizzly)
+# HowTo Setup Openstack (Grizzly) XenServer Compute Node

-This tutorial attempts to describes how to setup an Openstack (Grizzly) Compute Node using Xenserver 6.2.0.
+This tutorial attempts to describes how to setup an Openstack (Grizzly) Compute Node using **XenServer 6.2.0**.

 **Disclaimer:** These are the notes I took during my month long `Hacking Openstack` venture trying to get it functioning (which I manged to do).
 I do not claim to be an expert on Openstack therefore I  take no responsibility for any hardware or software damages that may occur to your system.
 I recommend that you perform this tutorial in a sandbox environment.